vippsas/vipps-partner-api/vipps-partner-api.md

    and gets a URL to the pre-filled PO on [portal.vipps.no](https://portal.vipps.no).
    The partner provides the URL to the merchant.
-2. The merchant uses the link and logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
+2. The merchant uses the URL and logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
 3. The merchant sees the pre-filled PO with all details provided by the partner, checks the details in the PO, and submits it.